Description

 LivingConditions/EnvironmentalConditions

 The position is based in Kinshasa, DRC.
 Housing for this role is in a private apartment under housing allowance regulations.
-The rest and recovery cycle follows the Country Office R&R policy.
-Kinshasa has limited security regulations and has many options for healthcare, shopping, restaurants, and social life.
+Rest and recovery cycle follows the Country Office R&R policy.
+Kinshasa has limited security regulations, and has many options for healthcare, shopping, restaurants, and social life.

 Ongoing Learning